Spectral Threshold for Extremal Cyclic Edge-Connectivity: Introduction

 \begin{definition}[Harary 1983 \cite{Harary1983}] Let $P$ be any property of a graph $G=(V,E)$, and let $S \subset E(G)$.
 The {\it universal $P$-connectivity} is the minimum $|S|$ such that $G \setminus S$ is disconnected, and every component of $G \setminus S$ has property $P$. \end{definition}

-We note there are several formulations of conditional connectivity; for instance, the qualifier {\it universal} reflects that {\it every} component of $G \setminus S$ has $P$, whereas {\it existential} conditional connectivity relaxes this condition to {\it some} component satisfying $P$.
-As discussed in \cite{Harary1983}, Harary introduced conditional connectivity with explicit hopes of providing a framework for devising connectivity concepts that are meaningful in applications.
-Indeed, Harary notes that conditional connectivity for various properties has naturally arisen in areas such as computer network reliability \cite{boesch1976large}, VLSI and separator problems \cite{Lipton1979}, among others.
+We note there are several formulations of conditional connectivity; for instance, the qualifier {\it universal} reflects that {\it every} component of $G \setminus S$ has $P$, whereas {\it existential} conditional connectivity relaxes this condition to {\it some} component satisfying $P$. {Harary's introduction of conditional connectivity focused on surveying a wide swath of possible properties, including planarity, degree and diameter restrictions, and the property of being cyclic, Hamiltonian, or Eulerian.
+Aruguing that ``the most fruitful topics are those suggested by applications", Harary aimed to provide a framework for devising connectivity concepts that are meaningful in applications.
+In particular, Harary references the pertinence of conditional connectivity to the analysis of computer network reliability \cite{boesch1976large}, and VLSI and separator problems \cite{Lipton1979}, among others.
+For instance, he notes that guarantees on connected component sizes reflect the resilience of computer networks to disruptions. }

 In this work, we consider the universal $P$-edge-connectivity, where $P$ is the property of containing a cycle.
-We call this the \ceg\ of $G$.
-Prior to Harary's work, Bollobas alludes to \ceg\ \cite[p.~113]{bollobas2004extremal}, and Harary proved the universal \ceg\ of the balanced complete bipartite graph $K_{n,n}$ is $n^2-2n$ for $n$ even.
-The cycle condition is also natural for a number of applications, such as network reliability, as the existence of a cycle is necessary to guarantee multiple paths between pairs of vertices.
+We call this the \ceg\ of $G${{, which we denote by $\cegK(G)$}}.
+Prior to Harary's work, Bollobas alludes to \ceg\ \cite[p.~113]{bollobas2004extremal}, and Harary proved the \ceg\ of the balanced complete bipartite graph $K_{n,n}$ is $n^2-2n$ for $n$ even.
+The cycle condition is also natural for a number of applications, such as network reliability, as the existence of a cycle is necessary to guarantee multiple paths between pairs of vertices. { Cyclic edge-connectivity has also been utilized as a condition to solve other problems, such as in integer flow conjectures \cite{fan1992integer}, and early attempts \cite{tait1880remarks} at proving the four color theorem.
+Lastly, cyclic-edge connectivity has also garnered interest due to its close relationships with other types of connectivity \cite{latifi1994conditional, peroche1983several} and so-called $n$-extendable graphs \cite{plummer1980n}. }

-Prior work has established a number of spectral bounds for traditional edge and vertex connectivity; see \cite{Abiad2018} and the references contained therein.
-However, spectral bounds on conditional connectivity appear far more rare and, to our knowledge, no such results exist for \ceg.
-In Section \ref{S:cyclic} we will show that if a graph $G$ is $d$-regular and has girth $g$, then the \ceg\ is bounded above by $(d-2)g$.
-Furthermore, we will provide a spectral condition for when this upper bound is tight.